 Are Ugly Ads Something We Should Be Considering in Financial Services?

-In the landscape of online marketing, a rebellion is brewing… the rise of ‘Ugly Ads’, and we can’t decide how we feel about it.
+In the landscape of online marketing, including the financial services, a rebellion is brewing… the rise of ‘Ugly Ads’, and we can’t decide how we feel about it.
 Once dominated by meticulously curated and aesthetically perfect advertisements, there has been a shift, where people are now embracing the raw and unpolished.

 Yes, you read that right – the era of Microsoft Paint-style ads is back!